epec254/rag_code/README.md

 # Sample code

-*Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.
-We suggest adding a Git Folder in your Databricks workspace based on a forked copy of this repo.*
+*Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.  **To get started, clone this repo as a Git Folder in your Databricks workspace.***

 ## RAG Cookbook

+## Tutorials: Evaluation Suite

+### Running evaluation on an existing RAG chain / app

+### Coming soon
+These items are currently covered in the documentation, but we will release additional hands-on tutorials.
+If you need one of these sooner, please contact us at [rag-feedback@databricks.com](mailto:rag-feedback@databricks.com).

+- Improving LLM judge agreement with human raters using few-shot examples
+- Curating an Evaluation Set using feedback from the Review App
+- Measuring use-case specific aspects of quality with customer-defined LLM judges

-## Learning RAG Studio Tutorials
+## Tutorials: RAG Studio

-These tutorials introduce you to the basics of creating, logging, and parameterizing a Chain using MLflow's upgraded capabilities.
+Tutorials 1 and 2 introduce you to the basics of creating, logging, and parameterizing a Chain using MLflow's upgraded capabilities.

 ## Tutorial 1: Hello world